usb2snes/emulator-networkaccess/Protocol-Draft-v2.md

 ### CORE_READ `<memory_name>` [`<offset>` [`<size>` [`<offset2>` `<size2>` ....]]]

-Read a part of the memory.
+Read one or more ranges from a memory.
 Emu will send binary reply.

 Offsets/addresses that start with $ are hexadecimal, otherwise they are decimal.